liferay/liferay-docs-dxp-cloud/user/articles/04-services/02-backup-service.markdown

 ### Scheduling Time Zone

-All the backup times displayed on Console are automatically based on the user location.
-However, take notice the backup frequency will generate backups based on the UTC±00 time zone.
-When configuring the backup service through the LCP.json, make sure you will consider this specification to determine the right frequency time for your needs.
+The backup schedule that appears is based on the user's time zone.
+The backup scheduler, however, generates backups based on the UTC±00 time zone.
+Please consider this when configuring the backup service through the `LCP.json`, so you can determine the proper backup schedule for your needs.

 ## Backup APIs